fourTheorem/slic-watch/README.md

 ## Getting Started - CloudFormation Macro

+Getting Started - AWS SAM/CloudFormation

+This method uses the SLIC Watch CloudFormation macro.
+It is very simple to add this macro as a transform to your SAM or CloudFormation template, but first you must ensure that the SLIC Watch macro has been deployed to the same AWS account as your application.

 1. Deploying to your account (via the console)
 Go to the [AWS Application Repository](https://serverlessrepo.aws.amazon.com/applications) and click the Deploy button.